SMI/StructuredReports/doc/annotation_service.md

 First stop the server `systemctl stop semehr`, make a backup of the current software, install the new software, and restart the server `systemctl start semehr`.
 Check file ownership (should be `semehr`).

+Be careful not to remove any of the ancillary files, especially `/opt/semehr/CogStack-SemEHR/umls/*.csv`

+If your copy of /opt/semehr/CogStack-SemEHR is directly cloned from git then you can just do a `git pull` through the proxy to update it.

+Restart the server after updating the software.

 # Usage